rugbyprof/4883-Software-Tools/Assignments/A05/README.md

 |:----------:|:-----------:|
 | <img src="vans-logo.png" width="200"> | <img src="http://cs.mwsu.edu/~griffin/zcloud/zcloud-files/vans.png" width="200"> |

-Here is a simple program to do just that can be found [HERE]
+Here is a simple program to do just that can be found [HERE](./ascii_art.py).
+Notice the skew in aspect ratio.
+This is because ascii characters are printed on lines with added space.
+We can fix that, but not in this assignment.
+This assignment we are going to create ascii art "images", not just plain text representations of images.